The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

 \begin{definition} A \emph{ghost} is a ribbon graph without half edges.
-A \emph{smooth open ribbon graph} is a stable open ribbon graph any such that any connected component of it has no node or shrunk boundary.
+A \emph{smooth open ribbon graph} is a stable open ribbon graph such that none of its connected components contains a node or a contracted boundary.